teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Save packets in GTP tunnel into a new pcap so that the tunnel layer is removed.
 * Save packets encapsulated using TZSP so that the tunnel layer is removed.
 * Display telnet session by remove duplicate bytes. (which makes it hard to see what’s the command user typed)
+* A client tried some site and getting a non-200 response, then it tried some other sites with the same URI or hostname in URI.

 #Charting
 * Chart the HTTP response latencies.